 Gold Titanium (5/5) is the only gold color plating I use as the dominant plating on a pen.
 Titanium gold is an alloy that easily outwears any other gold color plating like 24K or 10K gold.

 Pen Plating with a "Black" or "Gray" Color

 gray to my eye and is the best darker color plating available.

 Black Chrome (3.5/5) I find to be really sharp on light color woods.
 I also like it with some resins that have black highlights.

-Satin Nickel (3/5) is really pretty with particular woods like padauk and certain acrylic resins.
+Satin Nickel (3/5) is really pretty with particular woods like padauk and certain resins.
 The plating process also leaves it with a distinctive feel.

 Pen Plating with a "White" Color

-Satin Pearl (3/5) goes really well with acrylics that already have a lot going on like confetti multicolored acrylics.
+Satin Pearl (3/5) goes really well with resins that already have a lot going on like confetti multicolored acrylics.